ericniebler/stl2/review/201808 Batavia review.md

 TS (offline): "prefix" [pre-existing in remarks should be] "proper prefix". [fixed]

 #### [alg.permutation.generators]
-TS (offline): [Pre-existing "Otherwise, it transforms the sequence" in both algorithms] isn't really a Returns [it's an effect].
+TS (offline): [Pre-existing "Otherwise, it transforms the sequence" in both algorithms] isn't really a Returns [it's an effect]. [fixed]